helenesauve/pantoufle/readme.md

 This blog is built using the Python-based web framework Django, following the teaching of William Vincent in his book [Django for Beginners](https://github.com/helenesauve/pantoufle).

+## Title

+The name 'Pantoufle' means 'sleeper' in French.
+I picked the name as I love the sound of it and because it has a connotation of comfort and coziness.

 ## Blog structure

 The blog is in its early stages but already contains its main elements: